thjsamuel/SocketServerWebsite/README.md

-# Speciality
+# Hobbyist
-This project is a barebone ReactJS web project that consolidates TDD development in replicating product value.
+This project is a barebone ReactJS web project that consolidates test driven design and development to replicate simple web products like VISA's website (subject to change).